openshift/training/beta-2-setup.md

 You can ignore the `DOCKER_OPTIONS`.

-Then you can start the SDN master:

-    systemctl start openshift-sdn-master

-You may also want to enable the service.
+You may want to enable the `openshift-sdn-master` service.

 Then, edit the `/etc/sysconfig/openshift-sdn-node` file: